uom-cse-realitix/distributed-file-search/README.md

 INFO  [2019-12-25 03:10:59,490] org.realitix.dfilesearch.filesearch.socket.UDPClientHandler: Response message: 0042 REGOK 2 127.0.0.1 5003 127.0.0.1 5001
 ```

 This is the nature of the overlay network.
-The two nodes which are responded by the bootstrap server are the neighbors for the incoming node.
+The details of the two nodes responded by the bootstrap server are the neighbors to the incoming node.

+## Running in independent nodes

+1. Run `bootstrapserver-1.0-SNAPSHOT.jar` using `java -jar bootstrapserver-1.0-SNAPSHOT.jar`.
+2. Provide the configurations to the `configuration.yaml`.
+3. Build the project using `mvn clean install -DskipTests`.
+Note that I've included a plugin which copies an instance of `configuration.yaml` to `filesearch/target`.
+3. Run the `.jar` file generated in `filesearch/target` using `java -jar filesearch-1.0-SNAPSHOT.jar server configuration.yaml`.
+To run multiple instances, simply change the ports (specially the HTTP port specified as `server`) in `configuration.yaml`.
+4. Observe the BootstrapServer console and consoles of each node (pay attention to console outputs.
+The response messages are logged.
+Check for the log message below for an instance)  by registering multiple nodes.

 `configuration.yaml` file is shown below.